raymond-yn/dotfiles/README.md

 ```
 if you want to use ctags and gtags, you need to uncomment the code about that after  compliing and installing that by yourself.
 if you want to enable ycm or neocomplete,you need to uncomment that too,and you need complie ycm by yourself.
-if you want to enable ale for python, you need pip install pylint firstly.
+if you want to enable ale for python, you need pip install pylint and flake8 firstly.
 ### vim keymaps
 ```
 prefix :still ctrl+w